 Seek out a builder who listens first, before giving you an unfounded price per square foot quote or shoving a ten-page list of included features in your face.
 Who cares what the builder thinks should go into your home?
 Shouldn't that be your choice?
 Structural items aside, what goes into your house should ultimately be your decision.

 Be wary of the builder who has a ready answer for "how much are your homes per square foot"?
 Whatever the number is, there's no way it can be based on the vision you have in your mind.
 How can it be?

 Look for a builder who is committed to your needs and wants and to staying within your budget.

 Stock plans and generic lists of included features usually don't cut it for families who want to make sure they're maximizing their budget.

 Ask about various financing options, and don't forget everyone's financial situation is going to look different.
 Can your prospective builder help you work through various options?
 What about helping with financing challenges?
 How willing does he or she seem to be to listen and help you come up with creative financing solutions?

-There’s so much more that goes into the value of a house than the price per square foot.
-That’s why I stopped playing that game.
-My customers are much, much more than a commodity, and so are their homes.
+There's so much more that goes into the value of a house than the price per square foot.
+You are much, much more than a commodity, and so is your dream home.

 You can find more articles on what actually goes into the cost to build a house here.

 For more on the process of crafting that perfect house plan for you and your family, download our free guide, 3 Steps to the Perfect Floor Plan:

 A home builder for 18 years, Tim is the "son" in Turner & Son Homes.
 He is the CEO of the company and partners with his dad, Ben, who has been building since 1964.